-- A "tips-only" technique restricts the surgeon to using only the sterile working ends of the surgical instruments to manipulate the surgical field. - The surgeon's non-sterile gloved hands and non-sterile sections of instruments must never touch the working end of the instruments, the suture, suture needle, wound clips, or any part of the prepped surgical field. - If the surgeon lays an instrument down, the sterile tips must only be placed on a sterile surface.
-The instrument handle should not come in contact with the sterile surface to avoid contamination of that surface. - If the tip of a surgical instrument becomes contaminated (with the exception of entering the gastrointestinal tract), the tips may be re-sterilized by rinsing away blood or tissue using alcohol or sterile water and placing the tips in a hot bead sterilizer.
+- A "tips-only" technique restricts the surgeon to using only the sterile working ends of the surgical instruments to manipulate the surgical field. - The surgeon's non-sterile gloved hands and non-sterile sections of instruments must never touch the working end of the instruments, the suture, suture needle, wound clips, or any part of the aseptic surgical field. - If the surgeon lays an instrument down, the sterile tips must only be placed on a sterile surface.
+The instrument handle must not come in contact with the sterile surface to avoid contamination of that surface. - If the tip of a surgical instrument becomes contaminated (with the exception of entering the gastrointestinal tract), the tips may be re-sterilized by rinsing away blood or tissue using alcohol or sterile water and placing the tips in a hot bead sterilizer.

-Any deviation from the above must be described and scientifically justified in the approved Animal Use Protocol.
+Any deviation from the above must be approved in advance by the ACUC; such approvals require scientific justification.
+The approved deviation must be described in the approved Animal Use Protocol.